op7ic/BlueTeam.Lab/README.md

 ---
 # Documentation

-The following sections describes various components making up this lab along with details on how to change configuration files to modify the setup.
+The following section describes various components making up this lab along with details on how to change configuration files to modify the setup

 - [OSQuery and Fleetdm Server](documentation/osquery.md)
 - [Wazuh Server and Wazuh Agent](documentation/wazuh.md)